CostraciMihail/AppLocker/README.md

 # AppLocker
-An macOS app which do not allow to launch a specified apps on your mac.
+A macOS app which do not allow to launch a specified apps on your mac.